mobiletonster/blogposts/code/aspnetcore/dotnet6-who-moved-my-cheese.md

 startup.Configure(app, builder.HostingEnvironment);
 ```
-Interestingly, although we are passing `app` which is of type `WebApplication` if you inspect it, and Configure is expecting an `IApplicationBuilder`, it seems ok with it.
+Interestingly, although we are passing `app` which is of type `WebApplication` if you inspect it, although the Configure() method is expecting an `IApplicationBuilder`, it seems ok with it.
 If you drill into the WebApplication object, you will see that it impelements the IApplicationBuilder interface.

 If we copy our middleware pipeline out of `Program.cs` and paste it into the `Configure()` method in `Startup.cs`, we should be able to move that code.
 ```C#